Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 3. Add a constraint in the optimization
 4. Be used in a pose graph as postprocess

+The external poses can be supplied through a message `geometry_msgs::PoseWithCovarianceStamped` in the topic *ext_poses*.
+The calibration between the tracked frame and the frame called "ins" must be sent to the TF tree to be able to receive the measurements.
+Note that the poses can be supplied as a CSV file to optimize the graph (see Pose graph optimization section).

+To enable the wheel encoder, modify the following parameters :
+* `external_sensors/external_poses/enable: true`
+* `external_sensors/max_measures: 100000` to be determined
+* `external_sensors/use_header_time: true` if necessary
+* `external_sensors/time_threshold: 0.1` to be determined

+#### Local constraint

-To use it to undistort the pointcloud, the undistortion mode must be set to 3.
+To use the external poses to undistort the pointcloud, the undistortion mode must be set to 3.
 For high frequency motion, this can be really useful to get a cleaner map.

 To use them as prior pose, the egomotion mode must be set to 4 or 5.
 This can make the SLAM more robust for not smooth motion.

 To use them as an optimization constraint, the weight must be greater than 0.
 This can be useful in unconstrained environment.

 If the data are well added and synchronized, a log output should be visible with verbosity to 3 (default).